 History of the Exam:

-Similarly, there is no special way to prepare for the Judaic Studies Exam.
-There are no sanctioned review books nor previous years' exams available for the Judaic Studies Exam.
-However, the Syllabus and Sample Test for the Judaic Studies Exam can both be downloaded for free by clicking on the links below.
+There are no sanctioned review books nor previous years' exams available for The Jewish Education Project's Judaic Studies Exam (BJE's).
+However, the Syllabus and Sample Test for the (all-Hebrew formatted) Judaic Studies Exam can both be downloaded for free by clicking on the links below.

-The following accommodations are available for students who have been certified with an IEP, Section 504, or other accommodations plan:
+The following accommodations are available for students from non-participating schools who have been certified with an IEP, Section 504, or other accommodations plan:

-Reader to read/re-read instructions and/or an occasional word (it is NOT someone who will read the entire exam to the student).
+Proctor to read/re-read instructions and/or an occasional word (NOT someone who will read the entire exam to the student).